 - If the doctor thinks that a person has epilepsy but the EEG is normal, the technologist running the EEG test may have the person look at a flashing light (photic stimulation), breathe fast and deeply (hyperventilation), or sleep during the test.
 These techniques sometimes show epileptic EEG patterns that did not show up at first.
 If epilepsy is suspected after an initial EEG, the doctor may repeat the EEG more than once.

 - An EEG done during a seizure will almost always show abnormal electrical patterns.
-This makes an EEG useful when a doctor thinks that a person is having psychogenic seizures (pseudoseizures), which have no physical cause but can be caused by stress, emotional trauma, or mental illness.
+This makes an EEG useful when a doctor thinks that a person is having psychogenic nonepileptic seizures (also called pseudoseizures), which have no physical cause but can be caused by stress, emotional trauma, or mental illness.
 Psychogenic seizures do not cause abnormal electrical activity in the brain and will not show abnormal EEG results.

 - Other tests that may also be done include: